Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'get_events' or 'search_scripts'.
-No prerequisites or context provided.
+The description implies use when you have an event ID but provides no guidance on when to use this tool vs alternatives like 'get_events' or 'search_scripts'.
+No exclusion criteria or context about prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.